Promenade Pop‑ups

 Since 2021, Friends of Waterfront Park has been actively fostering vending and pop-up market opportunities at Waterfront Park on Pier 62.
 This summer marks the first year of the Vendor Pilot Program, bringing eight locally owned, small businesses to showcase their product lines in semi-permanent pop-up kiosks along the Waterfront Park promenade at the Seneca and Spring Street intersections.

-Partnering with Seattle Restored (Seattle Good Business Network and Shunpike) and El Centro de la Raza, this pilot program has been carefully curated by Friends and partners to support and celebrate the diverse cultures of Seattle.
-The program highlights the vibrant business community already on the waterfront, activate new areas of Waterfront Park, and support local businesses.
+Partnering with Seattle Restored (Seattle Good Business Network and Shunpike) and El Centro de la Raza, this pilot program was carefully curated by Friends and partners to support and celebrate the diverse cultures of Seattle.
+The program highlighted the vibrant business community already on the waterfront, activated new areas of Waterfront Park, and supported local businesses.

-This initiative is made possible through the generous support from the City of Seattle Office of Economic Development (Downtown Activation Plan).
+This initiative was made possible through the generous support from the City of Seattle Office of Economic Development (Downtown Activation Plan).

 Businesses interested in learning more about opportunities along Waterfront Park can visit our vending webpage here.
 Stay connected with us through our social media channels and sign up for our vendor newsletter.